+'''

+#!/usr/bin/perl -w

-#!/usr/bin/perl -w use strict;
+use strict;

-print "The HOME environment variable is $ENV{'HOME'}.\n''$
+print "The HOME environment variable is $ENV{'HOME'}.\n"

+'''

-- Perl variable names typically consist of alphanumeric characters and underscores.
-Lower case names are used for most variables, and upper case for global constants. - The statement use strict; is used to make Perl require variables to be predeclared and to avoid certain types of programming errors. - There are three types of Perl variables: scalars, arrays, and hashes. - Scalars are single items of data and are indicated by a dollar sign (\$) at the beginning of the variable name. - Scalars can contain strings, numbers, etc - Strings must be delimited by quote marks.
+Perl variable names typically consist of alphanumeric characters and underscores.
+Lower case names are used for most variables, and upper case for global constants.

+- The statement use strict; is used to make Perl require variables to be predeclared and to avoid certain types of programming errors. - There are three types of Perl variables: scalars, arrays, and hashes. - Scalars are single items of data and are indicated by a dollar sign (\$) at the beginning of the variable name. - Scalars can contain strings, numbers, etc - Strings must be delimited by quote marks.
 Using double quote marks will allow you to interpolate other variables and meta-characters such as \n (newline) into a string.
-Single quotes do not interpolate. - Arrays are one-dimensional lists of scalars and are indicated by an at sign (@) at the beginning of the variable name. - Arrays are initialised using a comma-separated list of scalars inside parentheses. - · Arrays are indexed from zero - Item n of an array can be accessed by using \$arrayname[n] - The index of the last item of an array can be accessed by using \$#arrayname. - The number of elements in an array can be found by interpreting the array in a scalar context, eg my sitems = @array; - Hashes are two-dimensional arrays of keys and values, and are indicated by a percent sign (%) at the beginning of the variable name. - Hashes are initialised using a comma-separated list of scalars inside curly brackets.
-Whitespace and the => operator (which is syntactically identical to the comma) can be used to make hash assignments look neater. - The value of a hash item whose key is foo can be accessed by using \$hashname{foo} - Hashes have no internal order - \$\is a special variable which is the default argument for many Perl functions and operators - The special array @ARGV contains all command line parameters passed to the script

-- The special hash ${\rm SENV}$ contains information about the user's environment.
+Single quotes do not interpolate. - Arrays are one-dimensional lists of scalars and are indicated by an at sign (@) at the beginning of the variable name. - Arrays can be initialized with comma-separated scalars inside parentheses. - · Arrays are indexed from zero - Item n of an array can be accessed by using \$arrayname[n] - The index of the last item of an array can be accessed by using \$#array-name. - The number of elements in an array can be found by interpreting the array in a scalar context, eg my \$items = @array; - Hashes are two-dimensional arrays of keys and values, and are indicated by a percent sign (%) at the beginning of the variable name. - Hashes are initialized using a comma-separated list of scalars inside curly brackets.
+Whitespace and the => operator (which is syntactically identical to the comma) can be used to make hash assignments look neater. - To get the value of a hash item whose key is foo use \$hashname{foo} - Hashes have no internal order - The \$\ variable is the default argument for many functions and operators - The special array @ARGV contains all command line parameters/arguments - The special hash %ENV contains information about the user's environment.